Morgen Hall

 Introduction

-For the last 15 years I have relied on the following technology: a kick wheel, kiln, pair of scissors and a roulette wheel when making tableware as a self employed potter.
-The work is thrown, but with the emphasis on turning and fine rouletted detail with slip pattern work.
+For the last 15 years I have relied on the following technology: a kick wheel, kiln, pair of scissors and a roulette wheel when making tableware as a self-employed potter.
+The work is thrown but with an emphasis on turning and fine rouletted detail with slip pattern work.

 I use a wheel as a versatile means of producing forms, where each individual piece has the potential to be developed in response to the previous piece made.

-A roulette is a small wheel with an engraved or embossed outer rim, usually attached to a handle, which can be rolled over leather hard clay to impress a pattern.
-A roulette looks much like a ravioli cutter, but with different patterns on the outer edge of the wheel.
-The influence of 18th Century British tableware’s gives an important example of how turning and rouletting a thrown piece can highlight form and enable clear space for surface patterning.
+A roulette, resembling a ravioli cutter but distinguished by its unique patterns along the wheel’s outer edge, is a small wheel with an engraved or embossed outer rim.
+Typically attached to a handle, it is rolled over leather-hard clay to impress intricate designs.
+Examining 18th-century British tableware provides a significant example of how turning and rouletting a thrown piece can accentuate its form and create ample space for surface patterning.

 Scissors

-I have been interested in finding ways other than throwing or hand building to make tableware.
-The main criteria I chose for directing this search included the ability to explore non circular form and to investigate more immediate ways of applying colour and pattern to the tableware.
+I have been interested in finding ways other than throwing or hand-building to make tableware.
+The main criteria I chose for directing this search.
+This included the ability to explore non-circular forms.
+Then to investigate more immediate ways of applying colour and pattern to the tableware.
 I also hoped to enable the production of these pieces in less time than my current very slow throwing, turning and decoration.
-This new range of tableware’s could then be mixed with the hand thrown pieces, which I will continue to make, thereby expanding the range of forms, surface treatments and selling prices.
+This new range of tableware could then be mixed with the hand-thrown pieces. which I will continue to make, thereby expanding the range of forms, surface treatments and selling prices.

 - 1983 – 1984 University of Wales Institute Cardiff – MA (ceramics)